ahmadjerjawi/ipa2deb/README.md

 6. Respring your device if necessary, and your app should be installed!

 ## Credits

-- Alex Free for the original version.
 - Modified and improved by Ahmad Jerjawi with additional installation options and optimizations for system-wide installs.
+- The Fake Signer thx to [basti564](https://github.com/basti564/fakesigner/compare/master...hykilpikonna:fakesigner-ios:master)
+- [Alex Free](https://github.com/alex-free/ipa2deb/) for the original version.